coxy1989/mlsabbatical/website/content/markdown/learning_log.md

 ## Learning Log

+### Monday, 30/07/2018

+I reviewed and consolidated my notes from the Machine Learning: Linear Algebra course before moving onto the next course in the specialisation.
+I completed week one of the Mathematics for Machine Learning: Multivariate Calculus, which was a univariate differential calculus review covering:

+- Definition of the derivative
+- The sum, power, product and chain rules
+- The derivatives of 1/x, e^x and trig functions.

 ### Friday, 27/07/2018

-I completed the assignments for week 5 of the Mathematics for Machine Learning: Linear Algebra.
+I completed the assignments for week 5 of the Mathematics for Machine Learning: Linear Algebra, which included a quiz on diagonalization and an implementation of power iteration.
 This concluded the course, I had a flick back through the course.
 I will do a review of the material on Monday before moving onto the next course in the series.

 ### Thursday, 26/07/2018